truepool/website/README.md

                                            _|
 ```

-## Installing
+## Setup
-- Install Hugo
+- Have node setup, for example with https://github.com/nvm-sh/nvm.
 - `npm i`

-## Building

-You can serve locally by running `npm run start`.
+- `npm run start`

-Automatic build will be made in before commit hook.
-To build manually you can run `hugo`.
+Website will be available at http://localhost

+## Contributing

+Pages can be added in markdown format.
+To do this:
+1. Go to `src/content/kb` and create a new markdown file.
+2. Open `src/content/content-directory.ts` and add your page there.
+Url is responsible for both the address page will be available at and the name of the markdown file.